-I personally enjoy a mild cheddar but you can use any type of cheddar you like.
+- Cheddar Cheese: I personally enjoy an extra sharp cheddar but you can use any type of cheddar you like.
 I do highly recommend getting a block and grating it yourself using the fine panel on your box grater.
 This makes it easier to incorporate and helps it bake up better.
 For a wonderfully cheesy bite, you can also sub part of your cheese with some freshly shredded Parmesan cheese.

 To begin, add your dry ingredients (almond flour, baking powder, salt, pepper, garlic powder and Italian seasoning) into a large bowl and your wet ingredients (eggs, melted butter and sour cream) into another bowl.

 Thoroughly combine your dry ingredients and blend together your wet ingredients until homogenous.
 I’ve found that using a whisk works best for this.
 Reserve your cheese and chives.